The Silencing of Aung San Suu Kyi: A Conversation with her son, Kim Aris

 KA: ARSA’s involvement has been grossly oversimplified.
 They were portrayed as just another ethnic group fighting for independence when, in reality, they had no interest in Rohingya rights.
 The media wouldn’t even label ARSA as “terrorists”, so people thought they were just another armed ethnic group.
 That was part of the inter-communal tension—with ARSA on one side, the military on the other, and the Rohingya caught in between.
 Neither the military nor ARSA truly wanted democracy to succeed, and the international community fell right into their trap.
 Even now, I hope that the Rohingya crisis is being used to draw attention to the brutality of the regime more broadly, but it seems only to divert attention from everything else.
 Until the international community recognizes these layers of complexity, real solutions will remain elusive.

 FH: Alan Clements was on the ground in Meiktila in 2016, with U Win Htein, during riots between Buddhists and Muslims there, as well in the years following the Rohingya crisis.
 U Win Htein, who was your mother's closest advisor, spoke very movingly about the violence being inflicted on both sides, and described the tactics ARSA employed to derail the democracy effort.
 Evidence to us suggests the crisis was being used to distract from resource extraction and create the impression that only the military could maintain order.
-The wealth of gas and oil in Rakhine State, a pipeline that leads to Yunan Province in China, the special economic zone—these are massively underreported factors.
 Burma is like Africa or Saudi Arabia in its wealth of resources.
-China’s Belt and Road Initiative is also highly relevant, as are the huge scam centres run by Chinese crime rings.
-Do you think the “Chinafication” of Burma is inevitable?
+The black market jade industry, the narcotics trade, human trafficking—these are industries worth hundreds of billions annually in a country with a GDP of just over $60 billion.
+For some ethnic groups without international support, these illicit markets are their only sources of funding.
+Do you think the current vision of federalism could provide stability, a just economy, and align with what your mother was fighting for?

 "Calling for the release of these political prisoners isn't just about Burma's welfare, it's about the safety and welfare of the entire world.
 And it's about our collective conscience."

-KA: Federalism has always been at the core of what my mother envisioned, and my grandfather, Aung San, as well—a Myanmar where every ethnic group has autonomy yet remains united under a democratic framework.
-They pursued this vision through democratic means, striving to change the constitution.
-Now, we see the Arakan Army and other ethnic groups reasserting control over their regions, establishing systems of governance, healthcare, and education, while recognizing that unity against the junta is crucial.
-Even if the situation evolves differently moving forward, they would not be in their current position of strength without my mother and her party.
+KA: I think that even if the situation evolves differently moving forward, they would not be in their current position of strength without my mother and her party.
+Developments made during my mother's time in office have actually made the resistance stronger.
 My mother’s leadership laid the groundwork for this resilience.
 Calling for her release and involving the elected government in shaping the future of federalism would be a powerful symbol of unity among the ethnic groups—one that could inspire international support.
 I genuinely believe that for meaningful change to occur, the release of all political prisoners is essential.

 FH: One of the military regime’s main tactics is to bomb villages and tea shops, indiscriminately killing civilians as revenge against the resistance forces.
 Do you think there now a threat of total genocide?